A reference for other international options & forms, including a list of forms that are not available in ShipStation.

 By default, any applicable taxes and duties are billed to the recipient of an international shipment.
 Once customs officials determine the taxes and duties due, the recipient will be contacted to pay any charges so that the shipment can continue to move toward its destination.

-For carriers that support it, you can request that the payor of the shipping charges be billed for taxes and duties instead of the recipient (this is also called DDP, or Delivery Duties Paid).
-This is helpful if you prefer to absorb these costs so the recipient isn't faced with additional charges.
+For carriers that support it, you can request that the payor of the shipping charges be billed for taxes and duties instead of the recipient (this is also called DDP or Delivered Duties Paid).
+This is helpful if you prefer to absorb these costs so the recipient doesn't face additional charges.

 In ShipStation, the following carriers allow selecting DDP: